 As adults we tend to complicate things.
 Always remember that “Keep it Simple” applies to children & preschoolers more than it does to us as adults or teens and those who are more advanced in learning.

-If you make preschool learning, preschool math, kindergarten math & teaching easy and fun for your children and preschoolers, they are more likely to be able keep it in their mind and gain a 'head start' when it comes to their preschool learning, preschool math skills and their early childhood development.
+If you make all areas of pre-school learning including, preschool math, kindergarten math & teaching easy and fun for your children and preschoolers, they are more likely to be able keep it in their mind and gain a 'head start' when it comes to their early learning, preschool math skills and their early childhood development.

 Use common items you can find around the house to teach preschool & early learning math.
 Items that are more familiar to your child or preschooler will work best for teaching.

 Try and use simple items that look the same, as this will also help with grouping and sorting activities.